ZeeshanAhmed215/Phone-Book/README.md

 - Enter number: 1234567890

 ## How to Run
-Clone the repository and run any Python script:
+Clone the repository and run Python script: Ph.py
 ****